supchyan/lolibar/README.md

 > [!IMPORTANT]
 > This project is **toolkit** for developers, which grants capabilities to create statusbars, so there is no `ready-to-use` executable on **[Releases](https://github.com/supchyan/lolibar/releases)** page.
 >
 > If you want one, you can build it by yourself.
-All you need to start modding this project are getting `Visual Studio 2022` with `.NET SDK 8.0`.
+All you need to start modding this project get `Visual Studio 2022` with `.NET SDK 8.0`.
 Run the solution and enjoy!
 >
 > This project is for **Windows Platform** only!
 Please, check **[polybar](https://github.com/polybar/polybar)** repo, if you're looking for the Linux one.